-- a. is licensed to practice a profession in this or any other state; - b. is a member of any particular professional organization; - c. has held in the past, or currently holds Medical Staff membership or privileges at any hospital or health care facility; - d. is certified by a particular specialty board; or - e. requires a hospital affiliation in order to participate on health plan provider panels or to pursue other personal business interests unrelated to the treatment of patients at this facility.
+- a. is licensed to practice a profession in this or any other state; - b. is a member of any particular professional organization; - c. has held in the past, or currently holds Medical Staff membership or privileges at any hospital or health care facility; - d. resides in the geographic service area of the Health System; - e. is certified by a particular specialty board; or - f. requires a hospital affiliation in order to participate on health plan provider panels or to pursue other personal business interests unrelated to the treatment of patients at this facility.